tzhvh/Texo-web-stylus/docs/epics.md

 ---

-### Story 1.8: Handle Row Updates When Elements Are Modified or Moved
+### Story 1.8: Trigger OCR on Row Deactivation

 As a **user**,
-I want **row assignments to update automatically when I move or edit strokes**, So that **OCR and validation always process the current content**.
+I want **OCR to automatically trigger when I finish working on a row and switch to another**, So that **my handwritten expressions are transcribed without manual action**.

 **Acceptance Criteria:**

-**Given** I have drawn elements assigned to rows **When** I move an element from Row A to Row B (by dragging vertically) **Then** the element is removed from Row A's element list and added to Row B's

-**And** both rows' `lastModified` timestamps are updated **And** moved row's OCR status resets to 'pending' (requires re-transcription) **And** target row's OCR status resets to 'pending'

-**And** when I modify an element (change stroke, resize, edit text) **Then** its row's `lastModified` updates and OCR status resets to 'pending'

-**And** when I delete an element
-**Then** it's removed from its row's element list and row updates accordingly

-**And** updates happen within 100ms of modification **And** rapid modifications are debounced to avoid excessive processing
+**Given** I have drawn content in row 3 and it is currently active **When** I switch to a different row (row 4) using gestures, keyboard, or tap **Then** row 3 is deactivated and marked for OCR processing

+**And** OCR triggers on row 3 after 1.5s debounce (if content changed since last OCR) **And** row 4 becomes the new active row
+**And** the activation event is logged in the timeline: {rowId: 'row-4', activatedAt: Date.now()}
+**And** I can now draw only in row 4
+**And** row 3's OCR processing happens in the background without blocking row 4 drawing **And** rapid row switching is debounced to prevent excessive OCR triggers

 **Prerequisites:** Story 1.5, Story 1.7

 **Technical Notes:**
-- Excalidraw `onChange` callback provides: `elements`, `appState`, `files`
-- Diff previous and current element arrays to detect moves/modifications
+- Hook into `rowManager.setActiveRow()` to detect row switches
-- For moves: Check if element's center Y crossed row boundary
-- On modification: Set `row.ocrStatus = 'pending'` and `row.transcribedLatex = null`
+- On deactivation: Set previous row's `ocrStatus = 'pending'` if content exists
+- Debounce OCR trigger 1.5s after deactivation (allows rapid switching without waste)
+- Log activation timeline event: `{rowId, activatedAt: Date.now(), deactivatedAt: Date.now()}`
-- Debounce: 500ms after last modification before triggering OCR (Story 2.1)
+- Check if row content hash changed before triggering OCR (avoid redundant processing)
-- This story ensures row metadata stays synchronized with canvas state
+- This sets up integration point for Epic 2 (OCR pipeline)

 ---

+### Story 1.9: Implement Row Switching via Gestures and Keyboard

+As a **user**,
+I want **to switch between rows using intuitive gestures or keyboard shortcuts**, So that **I can navigate my mathematical work efficiently**.

+**Acceptance Criteria:**

+**Given** I am on the Magic Canvas
+**When** I use arrow keys (Up/Down) or swipe gestures (swipe up/down on touch device) **Then** the active row changes to the adjacent row in the swipe/key direction

+**And** Up arrow / swipe up activates the previous row (row N-1) **And** Down arrow / swipe down activates the next row (row N+1) **And** if swiping/pressing up from row 0, no action occurs (already at top) **And** if swiping/pressing down from last row, a new row is created and activated (Story 1.10) **And** row switching animation is smooth (200ms transition) **And** tapping/clicking any row also activates it **And** viewport automatically scrolls to center active row when switching to off-screen rows **And** screen readers announce "Row {N} of {total} active" on row switch (accessibility)

+**Prerequisites:** Story 1.5

+**Technical Notes:**
+- Create `RowNavigator.jsx` component for gesture detection
+- Use `react-swipeable` library for touch event handling (threshold: 50px vertical movement)
+- Keyboard event listener for arrow keys (attach to canvas container)
+- Call `rowManager.setActiveRow(newRowId)` on navigation
+- Implement viewport auto-scroll with smooth scroll animation
+- Add ARIA live region for screen reader announcements

+---

+### Story 1.10: Implement Row Creation Workflow

+As a **user**,
+I want **to create new rows below my current work**, So that **I can continue my mathematical derivation**.

+**Acceptance Criteria:**

+**Given** I am on the Magic Canvas
+**When** I press Down arrow or swipe down while on the last row **Then** a new row is created immediately below the current row

+**And** the new row becomes the active row
+**And** the new row has a unique sequential ID (e.g., "row-5" if previous was "row-4") **And** the new row is positioned 384px below the previous row (default spacing) **And** I can immediately start drawing in the new row **And** viewport auto-scrolls to show new row if created off-screen

+**Alternative Trigger:**
+**When** I click a "New Row" button in the toolbar **Then** a new row is created below the active row and activated

+**And** new row metadata initialized: `{ocrStatus: 'pending', validationStatus: 'pending', isActive: true}` **And** previous active row is deactivated (triggers OCR per Story 1.8)

+**Prerequisites:** Story 1.9

+**Technical Notes:**
+- Implement `rowManager.createNewRow()` method
+- Generate sequential IDs: `row-${rows.size}` or consider UUID for future mid-canvas insertion
+- Auto-scroll viewport using `element.scrollIntoView({behavior: 'smooth', block: 'center'})`
+- Initialize new row with Y-position: `lastRow.yEnd + 0` (no gap)
+- Add "New Row" button to MagicCanvasToolbar (minimalist icon, auto-hide)

+---

 ### Epic 1 Summary

-**Stories:** 8
+**Stories:** 10 (updated from 8 - added Stories 1.9 and 1.10)
-**Estimated Complexity:** Medium (brownfield advantage - Excalidraw already integrated, IndexedDB utils exist) **Key Deliverables:**
+**Estimated Complexity:** Medium (brownfield advantage - Excalidraw already integrated, IndexedDB utils exist) **Architectural Model:** Single-active-row with activation timeline (simplified from auto-assignment)

+**Key Deliverables:**
 - Magic Canvas page accessible via navigation
-- Infinite vertical canvas with ruled lines
+- Multi-row canvas with one active row at a time
-- RowManager class tracking row metadata
+- RowManager class tracking active row and activation timeline
-- Automatic element-to-row assignment
+- Row switching via gestures (swipe) and keyboard (arrows)
+- Row creation workflow
-- Visual status indicators
+- Visual status indicators with active row highlighting
-- Full state persistence
+- Full state persistence with timeline tracking
+- OCR triggers on row deactivation

 **Testing Notes:**
-- Unit tests: RowManager class methods (getRowForY, assignElement, etc.)
+- Unit tests: RowManager class methods (setActiveRow, getActiveRow, createNewRow, getActivationTimeline)
-- Integration tests: Manual browser testing for drawing, pan/zoom, persistence
+- Integration tests: Manual browser testing for row switching, active row enforcement, viewport scrolling
-- Performance tests: Canvas with 500+ elements, pan/zoom at 60fps
+- Performance tests: Canvas with 20+ rows, smooth row switching animations
-- Edge cases: Elements spanning rows, rapid drawing, undo/redo
+- Edge cases: Rapid row switching, boundary conditions (first/last row), undo/redo in active row
+- Accessibility: Screen reader announcements, keyboard-only navigation

+**Architectural Changes (2025-11-21):**
+- Removed auto-assignment complexity (no element tracking)
+- Added activation timeline for OCR attribution
+- Simplified state sync (active row pointer instead of element-to-row mappings)
+- Added RowNavigator component for gesture handling

 ---